Rotary Club of Beavercreek

 in the world.
 She says the coolest place she has been was Caldas

 Novas in Brazile.
-Its a hot springs kind of jungle area.
+It’s a hot springs kind of jungle area.
 She has

 also met Bill Clinton.
 She is no stranger to Rotary having belonged